Clouddoggo/REST/README.md

 3. Run `node index` or `nodemon index`
 4. Go to http://localhost:8080.
 You should see a welcome page.
-5. Go to http://localhost:8080/contacts to view the contacts in the list.
+5. Go to http://localhost:8080/ to view the  in the list.